-COMPASS supports implement best practice strategies and interventions through professional development, consultation and direct services both inside and outside of the general education setting.
-To the maximum extent, all services to students are delivered in their least restrictive environment according to the needs in the student’s IEP and IFSP.
-Services to children under the age of 3 are provided through the coordinated supports of the Infants and Toddlers Program and the Autism Support Team.
+The COMPASS (Community Promoting Academic and Social Success) Program is designed to provide special education services to students who are identified as having Autism and related disorders.
+Implementing best practice strategies and interventions through professional development, consultation, and direct services inside and outside the general education setting.
+To the maximum extent, all services to students are delivered in their least restrictive environment according to the needs in the student’s IEP.

 Supervisor of Special Education